 Some generations of dull economics students later, the same lethal blunder reappears in MMT: “We have seen that total spending equals total income.”#2

-When Samuelson’s Walrasian microfoundations and Keynes’ false macrofoundations are flushed down the drain and replaced by the correct macrofoundations one gets the Profit Law, the Law of Supply and Demand, and other essential economic relationships.#4 These relationships are SYSTEMIC and because of this Davidson’s ridiculous ergodicity/ nonergodicity pseudo-issue vaporizes with a minuscule puff just like Samuelson’s cargo cultic synthesis previously.
+When Samuelson’s false microfoundations and Keynes’ false macrofoundations are flushed down the drain and replaced with the correct macrofoundations one gets the Profit Law, the Law of Supply and Demand, and other essential economic relationships.#4 These relationships are SYSTEMIC and because of this Davidson’s ridiculous ergodicity/ nonergodicity pseudo-issue vaporizes with a minuscule puff just like Samuelson’s cargo cultic synthesis previously.

 #4 The Three Fatal Mistakes of Yesterday Economics: Profit, I=S, Employment